mpfr/httpd-plus/README.md

 ## How to uninstall

 As patching the source code will be undone automatically right after building and installing the `httpd-plus` daemon, the original version may be easily recovered by performing a de novo rebuild and reinstall.
+After that, remove `httpd-plus` related features from your configuration file and make sure it is valid.
+Don't forget to restart the server in the end.

 ```
 $ cd /usr/src/usr.sbin/httpd